maiaiia/uni-lecture-notes/Sem II/DynamicalSystems/Dynamical Systems Associated to Autonomous Differential Equations.md

 7. similar to iii)

-## The stability of the equilibrium points of nonlinear system.
+## The stability of the equilibrium points of nonlinear systems.
 The linearisation method
 $(1) \dot X = f(X), f : \mathbb{R}^2 \rightarrow \mathbb{R}^2$ a $C^1$ function
 Let $\eta^*$ be an equilibrium of $(1)$ ($f(\eta^*)=0$)
 $(3) \dot X = Jf(\eta^*)X$